Can I have a water birth?

 Yes.
-We ask that you provide your own birthing tub or pool, and related equipment.
+If you plan to deliver in our birthing suite, we have everything you need for a water birth.
+If you are planning a home birth, we ask that you provide your own birthing tub or pool, and related equipment.
 Babies do not try to breathe until they come out of the water, so they will not drown.
 Water births are very relaxing for the laboring mother, and also help to prevent tearing of the perineum.

 I am due in a few weeks.
 Is it too late for me to start care from Mountain Midwives?